A pair of early 19th century Empire chandeliers with six lights, from an ancient Genoese palace

 Designed for candle lighting, they are made with an elegant iron structure covered with round crowns of various diameters made from brass foil, featuring embossed botanical motifs and gilded with mercury.

-These two Ligurian antique chandeliers are very similar but not identical, as they differ in two small details: the shape of the upper leaves and the floral motifs of the pendants.
+These two Ligurian antique chandeliers are similar but not identical, as they differ in two small details: the shape of the upper leaves and the floral motifs of the pendants.

-The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
+The key to elite antique furniture is originality.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details